Ajfriel86/brutalgroove/README.md

 + [Pip3](https://pypi.org/project/pip/): This is the package manager used to install the dependencies.
 + [Gunicorn](https://gunicorn.org/): This is the web server used to run the website.
 + [Psycopg2](https://www.psycopg.org/): This is the database driver used to connect to the database.
-+ [Django-allauth](https://django-allauth.readthedocs.io/en/latest/):This is the authentication library used to create the user accounts.
++ [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): This is the authentication library used to create user accounts.
 + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
 + [GitHub](https://github.com/): This is used to host the website's source code.
 + [VSCode](https://code.visualstudio.com/): This is the IDE used to develop the website.